 After you’re paid by your customer, you can pay back the lender what you owe plus fees or interest.

-One downside is that e-commerce grants are scarce.
+One downside is that ecommerce business grants are scarce.
 You’d have to do your research to find the right grant.

 There is good news, however.
 Since the U.S. government is encouraging women and minorities to start their own businesses, there are grants that are specifically designed for these parties.

 There are 10 winners overall.
-The grand prize winner will receive $50,000 and $7,500 in FedEx Office print and business services.
+The grand prize winner receives $50,000 and $7,500 in FedEx Office print and business services.
 Competition is fierce, however.
-In 2019 alone, the FedEx grant competition saw over 13,000 candidates submit applications to join.
+In 2019 alone, the FedEx grant competition saw more than 13,000 candidates submit applications.

 Crowdfunding has proved instrumental in launching certain small businesses.

 Finding the right crowdfunding platform is the key.
 Kickstarter, for example, gears more toward technology and publishing.

 There are also platforms that specifically focus on launching businesses.
 GoFundMe, for instance, has a business fundraiser section where entrepreneurs can present their business plan to the public and wait for people to donate.